applied-cyber/ac-web/content/projects/index.md

     - /teams/reversing
 ---

-## Roguespot
+## Command and Control

-Roguespot is a distributed system for rogue wireless access point detection on campus.
-The project is led by Nathan Bhak and Joey Holtzman.
-To get involved, message Nathan on Slack or join the `#roguespot` channel.
+The goal of this project is to create a Command and Control (C2) implant and server equal to the best available APTs and Nation-State Actors using a variety of cutting edge techniques in low level systems.
+The project is led by Cody Ho.
+To get involved, message Cody (@Cody Ho) on Slack.

 ## Stanford Security Clinic

 The [Stanford Security Clinic](https://securityclinic.org) offers *pro bono* digital security and safety consultations to the broader Stanford community.
 The Clinic is co-directed by Aditya Saligrama and Joey Holtzman.
 To get involved, message Aditya or Joey on Slack.

+## Roguespot

+Roguespot is a distributed system for rogue wireless access point detection on campus.
+The project was originally started by Nathan Bhak and is now led by Joey Holtzman.
+To get involved, message Joey on Slack or join the `#roguespot` channel.